fontforge/designwithfontforge.com/en-US/The_Final_Output_Generating_Font_Files.md

 ### Remove overlaps

 As you know, it is a good idea to keep your letter-forms as combinations of discrete components as you design: stems, bowls, serifs, and other pieces of each glyph.
-But although this technique is great for designing and refining forms,you want your final, published font to have simple outlines of each glyph instead.
+But although this technique is great for designing and refining forms, you want your final, published font to have simple outlines of each glyph instead.
 This reduces file size a bit, but more importantly it cuts down on rendering errors.

 FontForge has a <em>Remove Overlap</em> command that will automatically combine the separate components of a glyph into a single outline.
 Select a glyph (or even select all glyphs with Control-A), then hit Control-Shift-O or choose Remove Overlap from the "Element" -&gt; "Overlap" menu.
 One caveat is worth watching out for, however: FontForge cannot merge shapes if one of the shapes is traced in the wrong direction (that is, if the outermost path is counterclockwise).
 A path traced in the wrong direction is an error of its own, though, which you should fix anyway.